 Selection errors on mobile phones are higher than on desktops because fingers can be clumsy, people are often distracted during use and some people have large hands.
-The navigation bar at the bottom of the iPhone is 44 pixels in height in an effort to reduce selection errors.
 When designing your app, therefore, consider ways to reduce tap errors, such as surrounding selection areas with as much white space as possible.
 Ideally, when a user taps something on the screen, it should invoke the correct action.

 10. Prototype first with a web app

 Even if you are considering developing a native app (these reside on the phone), there are many advantages to prototyping your app on the web first.
-In an interview with digital product designer, Luke Wroblewski, he points out that prototyping apps for the web first gives designers a quick way to learn what works and what doesn’t.
-You can experience your app by carrying it around, accessing it in different situations, and providing access to target audience group members for feedback.
+Prototyping apps for the web gives designers a quick way to learn what works and what doesn’t.
+You can experience your mobile learning or support by carrying it around, accessing it in different situations, and providing access to target audience group members for feedback.